inspec/inspec-aws/docs-chef-io/content/aws_iam_inline_policy.md

 end
 ```

-    # Verify bob is allowed to manage things on S3 buckets that start with bobs-stuff
+Verify bob is allowed to manage things on S3 buckets that start with bobs:-stuff

 ```ruby
 describe aws_iam_inline_policy(role_name: 'role-x', policy_name: 'policy-1') do